Last Updated on 16 January 2026 by Cycloscope

 A first-hand account of the political repression in Baku

 Petrol is cheap (60 cents per liter), and people are wealthier than in the countryside, or at least so it seems.
-For sure they are richer than Georgians.
-And all thanks to the puddle of oil that they face.
+For sure, they are richer than Georgians.
+And all thanks to the oil puddle they face.

 They say that in ten years the oil will be over, but nobody seems to care much.
 The oligarchs have already accumulated enough Manat and have another ten years to accumulate even more.

-So, for those who don’t have access to the internet, or maybe have never been abroad and, above all, only know the Azeri language, it is not easy to form an opinion.
+So, for those who don’t have access to the internet, or who maybe have never been abroad, and, above all, who only know the Azeri language, forming an opinion is not easy.
 Although, of course, everyone is aware of living in a dictatorship, I guess.

-Ismail is part of a group of political dissidents, that’s why we’re using a fake name.
-Because of the upcoming European Olympic Games, there has been a recent crackdown on all the voices of dissent, even worse than usual.
+Ismail is part of a group of political dissidents, which is why we’re using a fake name.
+Because of the upcoming European Olympic Games, there has been a recent crackdown on dissent, even worse than usual.

-To prevent any kind of action that could draw attention to the lack of democracy, freedom, and the other many political issues of Azerbaijan, the government arrested everybody they could guess to be connected with independent political groups.
+To prevent any kind of action that could draw attention to the lack of democracy, freedom, and the many other political issues of Azerbaijan, the government arrested everybody they could suspect of being connected with independent political groups.

 Baku’s Old Town

-Going back to our tour, we must say there isn’t a lot of traffic compared to Tbilisi and drivers do not seem psychopaths.
+Going back to our tour, we must say there isn’t much traffic compared to Tbilisi, and drivers don’t seem psychopathic.
 It even happens that they stop to let you cross the street.

 After our walk along the shore, we head to Baku’s old town.
 As far as we understood, until the discovery of oil in the nineteenth century (the first drilling of the world was made here), Baku was a village in the desert, ok, on the sea, but still in the desert, with a few thousand inhabitants; and in fact, this old town is very small.

-It seems that after the earthquake of the year 2000, UNESCO wanted to remove Baku Old Town from its list, due to the lack of restructuring, but it has been restored in this barbaric way and UNESCO has readmitted it.
+It seems that after the 2000 earthquake, UNESCO wanted to remove Baku Old Town from its list due to the lack of reconstruction, but it has been restored in this barbaric way, and UNESCO has readmitted it.
 Congratulations.
 Sure, a nice postcard for tourists.

-But the fact remains that it’s a 2 and a half million inhabitants city, and it’s dead.
-In the evening there’s nobody around and in the center, there are very few pubs or bars.
+But the fact remains that it’s a city of 2.5 million inhabitants, and it’s dead.
+In the evening, there’s nobody around, and in the center, there are very few pubs or bars.
 At best, someone plays backgammon in front of a house or in some other place where only tea is served.

-The next day we went to the Uzbek embassy, pretty hard to find.
-The address written on their website is something like “freeway street, house n °…” but I doubt that this is the way they call this place in Azeri, and in fact, no one knows.
+The next day, we went to the Uzbek embassy, which was pretty hard to find.
+The address on their website is something like “freeway street, house number…”, but I doubt that’s how they call this place in Azeri, and in fact, no one knows.

-Fortunately, there’s a lady on the bus who helps us in the research, goes down the bus with us, and asks anyone.
-In the end, we see a long-haired blond dude, he knows, he comes from there.
+Fortunately, there’s a lady on the bus who helps us with the research, gets off the bus with us, and asks anyone.
+In the end, we see a long-haired blond dude; he knows, he comes from there.
 Just the fact that it exists is a consolation.

-The slowness of the employee is incredible, it takes about ten minutes to hand over the sheet to be filled for the application.
-The man tells us that next week the visa should be ready.
-He goes out with us to smoke a cigarette, it’s a weird man, he looks really drunk.
+The employee’s slowness is incredible; it takes about 10 minutes to hand over the sheet to be filled out for the application.
+The man tells us that the visa should be ready next week.
+He goes out with us to smoke a cigarette.
+It’s a weird man; he looks really drunk.

 Ferry to Kazakhstan, inquiring at the port of Baku

-We enter the harbor by a dirt road, no indication.
-The only clue we have is that the ticket office is located behind a “gray heavy door”, and fortunately we recognize it immediately.
+We enter the harbor by a dirt road, with no indication.
+The only clue we have is that the ticket office is located behind a “gray heavy door”, and fortunately, we recognize it immediately.

 How not to get a visa for Uzbekistan in Baku